 WHY DO I NEED TO CREATE SEPARATE BOARDS?

 You will need to create one board before you can get started.
-As you add boards think about your niche products and what topics would best fit your business and brand personality.
+As you add boards, think about your niche products and what topics would best fit your business and brand personality.
+I also try to name my boards using keywords and phrases that might show up in searches.
+If your name your board by your business name, unless you are a well known brand, you probably won’t get much traffic.
 Try thinking of each individual board as ways of grouping together your products and ideas.

 As a marketing strategy, add the URL link, email address and any other information you want to tell people about in the description part of the board.
 You can do this by editing the board and adding these details.
 Be sure to use keywords and phrases in the board description.
 This will also help people looking for items like yours to find you.